UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_pelle.md

 ### 3. Copy the public key to Pelle

-Copy the public key to Pelle or other server.
+On your local computer, in a terminal, copy the public key to Pelle:

 ```bash
 ssh-copy-id -i .ssh/id_ed25519_uppmax_login.pub [username]@pelle.uppmax.uu.se